Select your language

 such filters are often used even before the mail reaches the user, i.e. already at the mail provider.
 But there is hardly anything you can do about it.

-Although many providers offer so-called "white lists" in which you can explicitly request IPs or mail addresses - but who would take this trouble, and this doesn't
+Although many providers offer so-called "white lists" in which you can explicitly request IPs or mail addresses - but who would take this trouble, and this

-guarantee that other filter components won't still prevent the delivery (e.g. for "indecent" or "inappropriate" words, or simply for content that is not in the provider's
+guarantee that other filter components won't still prevent the delivery (e.g. for "indecent" or "inappropriate" words, or simply for content that is

 interest) .